stefanomarrone/mongodb_service/README.md

 * **POST /matforpat**: add the structure of the model describing the structure of a system to the repository *products* catalog of the database
   * *configuration_name* - string: name of the configuration
-  * file to upload - contianing the configuration of the **matforpat** tool to process
+  * file to upload - containing the configuration of the **matforpat** tool to process
 * **GET /matforpat**: retrieve a system model from the *products* catalog of the database
-  * *configuration_name* - string: nam of the configuration whose output are to retrive
+  * *configuration_name* - string: nam of the configuration whose output are to retrieve

 ## Projects